CortexIntelligentAutomation/docs/content/en/docs/2023.5/_shared/architecture/components/purpose/api-gateway-service.md

-Application Service that routes client requests to the correct distributed Cortex Innovation services.
+Application Service that routes client requests to the correct distributed CORTEX Innovation services.